Client: Massachusetts Transportation Bay Authority (MBTA) | Boston, MA

 In the Spring of 2016, the Transit Police Department implemented a strategic patrol plan to align police patrols with ridership patterns and deploy more resources during periods associated with heightened criminal activity.
 The strategic patrol plan proved to be highly effective and resulted in significant benefits in the form of a 31% reduction in certain crimes and reduced police overtime by 26%.
 The police department, however, sought to make even more significant strides by finding innovative ways to reduce operating expenses.

 At the time, the Transit Police Emergency Dispatch Center was staffed with highly skilled Transit Police officers that performed the duties of Telecommunicators.
-The MBTA and Transit Police leadership desired to replace the police officers with qualified and experienced emergency dispatchers, thus freeing-up 15 MBTA Police officers for system-wide duty.
+The MBTA and Transit Police leadership desired to replace the police officers with qualified and experienced emergency dispatchers, thus freeing up 15 MBTA Police officers for system-wide duty.

-Benefits the Transit Authority has received from our Managed Services solution are:
+The benefits the Transit Authority has received from our Managed Services solution are:

 - Financial predictability with more than $5.3 million in cost savings over five years in operating the Transit Police Communications center;